 According to an official statement from Levi’s, products under the Water<Less initiative were created far more responsibly with the local ecology in mind.
 They claim that these conservatory practices helped save the product manufacturing process’ consumption of water by an average of 29% and as much as 96% for select Levi Strauss products.

-Additionally, the Worker Well Being program sought to address disparities in the global arena of fashion development.
+Additionally, the Worker Well-Being program sought to address disparities in the global arena of fashion development.
 Fast fashion was continuing to take a toll on the health and well-being of millions of workers around the globe, especially those in underserved areas.

 To fully understand the value that Levi’s brought to the United States, we first have to go back in history to the very start of Levi’s revolution.

-Levi’s was created by Levi Straus, an immigrant to the United States who came from a background in dry goods business and shipment.
+Levi’s was created by Levi Straus, an immigrant to the United States who came from a background in the dry goods business and shipment.
 He came from a family of businessmen and wanted to try his luck in the Gold Rush towns in the American Wild West.
 He founded his business in 1853 in San Francisco, CA. This store catered to the town’s dry goods needs long before anyone even dreamed of denim.

 The very concept of Levi’s began thanks to a patent secured in 1873 for a new way to fasten pockets.
 The men at the time were working hard in the mine systems and the fields, and the common cotton pants were unreliable enough to withstand the workday.